-Hydraulic lift gates, like the ones equipped on Intercity Lines enclosed auto transport trailers, are the safest way to load a vehicle and act as an elevator for the vehicle during loading and unloading.
+Hydraulic lift gates, like the ones equipped on Intercity Lines enclosed auto transport trailers, are the safest way to load a vehicle and act as an elevator for the car during loading and unloading.
 They lower completely flat on to the ground, so low clearance vehicles can easily drive on to the ramp without the risk of scraping the undercarriage.
-They also give the driver much more control over the vehicle.
-Instead of the driver being forced to gun it up two thin ramps he can slowly drive it on to the lift gate and then off the lift gate.
-Their are no inclines that require heightened acceleration and the driver can get out, put wheel chocks behind the wheels, and slowly load the vehicle on to the trailer.
-Hydraulic lift gates are more expensive than ramps, which may increase the price in exchange for the added safety of the vehicle.
+They also give the driver much more control over the car.
+Instead of the driver being forced to gun it up two thin ramps he can slowly drive it on to the liftgate and then off the liftgate.
+There are no inclines that require heightened acceleration, and the driver can get out, put wheel chocks behind the wheels, and slowly load the vehicle on to the trailer.
+Hydraulic lift gates are more expensive than ramps, which may increase the price in exchange for the added safety of the car.
 This added cost also shows how serious the company is about the auto transport business.
 Intercity Lines was the first major auto transport company to adopt hydraulic lift gates and continue to set the standard for the auto transport industry to this day.